 The floor plan for the 625 has been on my mind for some time.
 It will fit a standard 6’6” short bed truck with the tailgate closed.
 If your truck features a rear view camera in the tailgate, you can use it with the 625.

-The Travel Lite 625 is perfect for towing.
+This lightweight truck camper is perfect for towing.
 With the entire camper in the bed of the truck, there’s no need for an extension hitch.
 That means your turning radius is excellent.

 The spacious interior of the 625 is going to surprise people.
 I raised the interior height and designed the 625 with flat roof giving the cabover bed area more headroom.
 I also put a lot of windows in this camper.
 It really feels open and spacious inside.

-Above: The tailgate closed on a short bed truck.
+Above: The tailgate closed on a short bed truck

 TCM: You don’t see many truck camper rigs with closed tailgates.
 In fact, they’re extremely rare.
 Is this really something you think folks are looking for?